Luzkan/smells/content/smells/temporary-field.md

 ## Temporary Field

-Temporary Field is a variable that is created where it is not really needed.
-It refers to variables which are only used in some situations [[1](#sources)] and/or certain areas of a program.
-This can be confusing when the purpose of using the variable cannot be explained or cannot be found outside of its scope [[2](#sources)].
+Temporary Field is a variable created where it is not needed.
+It refers to variables only used in some situations [[1](#sources)] or specific areas of a program.
+This uniqueness can be confusing when the purpose of using the variable cannot be explained or cannot be found outside of its scope [[2](#sources)].
 It might be misplaced at the class level when the functionality it provides is specific only to a particular method [[2](#sources)].
 One should expect an object to need all of its fields.

 ### Problems

 #### **Hard to Understand**

-Additional fields clutters the code and strains the cognitive load, by keeping in mind attributes that are useless.
+Additional fields clutter the code and strain the cognitive load by keeping in mind useless attributes.

 ### Examples

 <div class="example-block">

-Consider the following example, when `full_date` is used only for object to string conversion.
+Consider the following example, when `full_date` is used only for an object to string conversion.

 #### Smelly